Víctor Ortega

-Víctor Hugo Ortega Serna (born January 27, 1988 in Medellín, Antioquia) is a male diver from Colombia, who competed in the 2008 Olympic Games of Beijing for his native country.
-He and his team mate Juan Urán finished in 6th position in the 10 m synchronized platform event.
+Víctor Hugo Ortega Serna (born January 27, 1988) is a Colombian diver, who competed in the 2008 Summer Olympics of Beijing for his native country.
+He and his teammate Juan Urán finished in 6th position in the 10 m synchronized platform event.
 He competed again at the 2012 Summer Olympics, in the individual 10 m platform event.
 At the 2016 Olympics, he again competed in the 10 m platform event.